 The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
-The practice had a mixture of paper and electronic dental care records.
+The practice used electronic dental care records.
 The dentists assessed patients' treatment needs in line with recognised guidance.
 The dental care records identified the discussions and advice given to patients in relation to their dental health by the various dental care professionals at the practice.

-The dentists assessed patients' treatment needs in line with recognised guidance.
-Using the basic periodontal examination (BPE) screening tool.
+The dentists assessed patients' treatment needs in line with recognised guidance using the basic periodontal examination screening tool.